mediacloud/backend/doc/api_2_0_spec/api_2_0_spec.md

 ## Tags and Tag Sets

 Media Cloud associates tags with media sources, stories, and individual sentences.
-A tag consist of a short snippet of text, a tags\_id, and tag\_sets_id.
+A tag consists of a short snippet of text, a tags\_id, and tag\_sets\_id.
 Each tag belongs to a single tag set.
 The tag set provides a separate name space for a group of related tags.
 Each tag set consists of a tag_sets_id and a name.

 For example, the 'gv_country' tag set includes the tags 'japan', 'brazil', 'haiti' and so on.
 Each of these tags is associated with